metaplex-foundation/metaplex-ios/README.md

 public let auctioneerAddress: PublicKey /* `PublicKey.default` if `hasAuctioneer` is false */ public let scopes: [Bool] /* size: 7 */
 ```

+## Bid

+Bidding is a part of the `AuctionHouseClient` and allows you to create, find, and cancel bids using the following methods:

 You can [read more about Auction House in our online docs](https://docs.metaplex.com/programs/auction-house/overview).